-The Office of the National Coordinator for Health Information Technology's support of HITAC and the ICAD Task Force is highly appreciated, as it enabled the structure necessary to create this body of work.
+The Office of the National Coordinator for Health Information Technology's support of the HITAC and the ICAD Task Force is highly appreciated, as it enabled the structure necessary to create this body of work.
 Such leadership and coordination are essential to solidifying the underpinning details required to fulfill the report recommendations and reduce burdens for all stakeholders.
-This includes alignment with other health care improvement initiatives, robust interagency coordination, and ongoing industry and federal advisory committee engagement.
+This process should continue to include alignment with other health care improvement initiatives, robust interagency coordination, and ongoing industry and Federal advisory committee engagement.

-We gratefully thank all of the ICAD task force members and industry stakeholders who contributed to the ICAD Task Force's information gathering, analysis, discussion, development of the ideal state, guiding principles, and recommendations.
+We gratefully thank all of the ICAD Task Force members and industry stakeholders who contributed to the Task Force's information gathering, analysis, discussion, development of the ideal state, guiding principles, and recommendations.